icerpc/icerpc-docs/pages/docs/slice/language-guide/parameters-and-fields.md

 [`EnumeratorCancellation` attribute][enumerator-cancellation], as demonstrated by the server-side of the [Stream example application][stream-example].

-{% callout type="information" %}
-When your async enumerable returns an infinite number of elements, it is critical to use the `EnumeratorCancellation` attribute to allow Slice to cancel the iteration.
-{% /callout %}

 When you receive such a stream, you can read all or only some of the elements, as demonstrated by the client-side of the [Stream example application][stream-example].
 You don't need to do anything special if you don't want more elements: just exit the iteration.
 You can also inject your own cancellation token into the async enumerable stream provided by